 The blurb is the short paragraph or two that typically graces the back cover of your work.
 It’s also what potential readers will look at when deciding whether to buy your book online.
 It hints at who the main characters are, what the story is about, and what readers can expect to enjoy when they buy your book (not if…let’s be optimistic, right?).

 Or, if you’re going the traditionally published route, you might need something longer.
-A full page or two that tells agents and publishers exactly what happens in your book, from beginning to end, hitting all the major plot points.
+A full page or two that tells agents and publishers exactly what happens in your book, from beginning to end, hitting all the major plot points (which is called a synopsis or summary).

 But how do you condense a full-length work (or even a novella) into a paragraph or two (or ten)?
 How do you know if readers will have the right idea after reading your blurb?

-This is where Blurb and Summary Coaching comes in.
+This is where Blurb and Synopsis Coaching comes in.

 - A flat fee for either service.
-Blurbs cost $5 (currently priced for $2.50) for the entire, back and forth dialogue (up to three revisions), and full page summaries cost $10 (also up to three revisions) (currently priced for $5).
+Blurbs cost $10 for the entire, back and forth dialogue (up to three revisions), and a full page synopsis costs $20 (also up to three revisions).

 - The benefit of a dialogue and not a review.
 Once you write up a blurb or summary, I’ll send back my thoughts, encouragements, and suggestions, and you’ll get another shot…and then another.
 And if you prefer one of my suggestions to one of your own, you’re welcome to use it at no extra charge.